-WIPP facility personnel monitor approximately 65 groundwater monitoring wells and their corresponding locations on or in the vicinity of the WLWA.
-Well depths range from approximately 225 feet to 4,325 feet below ground surface.
+WIPP facility personnel monitor many groundwater monitoring wells and their corresponding locations on or in the vicinity of the WLWA.
+Monitoring of groundwater is addressed in WP 02-1, WIPP Groundwater Monitoring Program Plan.
+Well depths range from shallow wells to 4,325 feet below ground surface.
 These respective wells are used to conduct surveillance of groundwater surface elevation (groundwater level) data.
-In addition, 6 of the 65 wells contribute water characterization data to the Detection Monitoring Program at the WIPP facility.
+In addition, six wells contribute water characterization data to the Detection Monitoring Program at the WIPP facility.
 These evaluations are used to determine the physical and chemical characteristics of groundwater and maintain surveillance of groundwater surface elevation surrounding the WIPP facility, both before and throughout the operational lifetime of the facility.
 Well locations beyond the WIPP site boundary were constructed and are maintained under the guidelines of existing right-of-way reservations for each respective well.
 Well locations are periodically inspected, the existing well pads examined, and any nonconformities identified, reported, and dealt with accordingly.